 As was the case in the mosses, the fern gametophytes produce structures where the egg and the sperm are produced as a result of cells dividing in a particular pattern to produce archegonia (Fig. 7-9) and antheridia.
 It is important to note that gametes are not produced by meiosis because all the cells of the gametophyte are haploid already.

 Fern gametophytes are generally have flask shaped female structures (archegonia) located in the notch between the lobes and globular male structures (antheridia) located on the on the lobes.
 While most fern gametophytes are hermaphroditic, some are unisexual and for some their sexual expression depends on environmental conditions.
 All the cells of the gametophyte are haploid but it produces a cell, the egg, with special developmental abilities.
-The antheridia release sperm which have flagella that allow them to swim to the archegonia, where the eggs are located, swim down a narrow canal and fuse with the egg cell at the base.
+The antheridia release sperm that have flagella which allow them to swim to the archegonia, where the eggs are located, and swim down a narrow canal to fuse with the egg cell at its base.
 The zygote develops into a sporophyte, producing stems and roots.
 The stems produce leaves which shade the gametophyte and it soon dies (Fig. 9)

 “Marsilea: Habitat, External Features and Reproduction” on Biology Discussion.com

 Another interesting fern is the Appalachian bristle fern, which is only known from the gametophyte form.
 Apparently, it has been reproducing asexually for millions of years!
 There are several other species of ferns known only as gametophytes.